-Caching is a useful yet surprisingly complex feature of web browsers.
+Caching is a useful and surprisingly complex feature of web browsers.

 In this article, we'll explain how the browser uses its cache to load pages faster, which factors determine cache duration, and how we can bypass the cache when necessary.